sandesheduru/HelloWorldapp01/README.md

 * Build and Deploy to Azure Web App
 * Build and create Docker image and push to ACR, then run through webapp using Webhook
+* Code an analysis is through Sonarcloud
+* Junit is used for Unit test execution

 ## What happened